 But Jesus used a substitute instead of the

 divine name.
 He used "Power" instead.
-So what Jesus said was “sitting
+Sitting at the right have of Power.
+What Jesus said was “sitting

 divine name?
-Was he wrong to do so?
+Was Jesus wrong to do so?

 Jesus commanded us to address God as “Father”, not “Jehovah”

-(Matthew 6:9), at the same time explicitly acknowledging the existence “name”
+(Matthew 6:9), at the same time explicitly acknowledging the existence of a “name”

-that is not pronounced (not in any of these examples).
+that is nowhere pronounced in any of these examples.

-Using substitutes for the divine name is a scriptural
+Using substitutes and alternatives for the divine name is a scriptural

 Note also Jesus’ occasional grammatical use of the divine